 What Is Long-Term Case Management?

 Long-term case management picks up where your treatment team left off.
 Often affiliated with the treatment program you attended, long-term case management will assist you outside of rehab by monitoring your progress, providing help when necessary and keeping you on track to meet your recovery goals.
 Your long-term case manager will serve as a link between you and the treatment facility.

-“The goal of long-term case management is to build a foundation so that our patient’s ongoing recovery will be more stable,” starts Valerie Hardison, a long-term case manager at Addiction Campuses.
+“The goal of long-term case management is to build a foundation so that our patient’s ongoing recovery will be more stable,” starts Valerie Hardison, a long-term case manager at Vertava Health.
 With this goal always at the forefront of her mind, Valerie acts as a sounding board and guiding lights for many of her patients taking their tentative first steps into recovery.